 We will disclose information to third parties about your account or the transfers you make when it is necessary to complete the transfers you initiate using Digital Services, to verify the existence and condition of your account for a third party (such as a credit bureau or merchant), to comply with government agency or court order, or if you give us written permission.

 We will never ask you to share your Log-in Credentials, and you do not need to share your Log-in Credentials to send or receive money using Digital Services.
-If you give another person or business access to Digital Services by sharing your Log-in Credentials, you agree that each such third-party will be authorized to act on your behalf, and will be bound by this Agreement (and any separate agreement governing your account).
-We are not responsible for managing the authority of your third-party relationships, or the use of Digital Services by an authorized third-party using your Log-in Credentials.
-You will be presumed to have authorized any activity performed using your Log-in Credentials, even if you did not specifically intend it.
+If you give another person or business access to Digital Services by (either by sharing your Log-in Credentials or sharing your device), you agree that each such third-party will be authorized to act on your behalf, and will be bound by this Agreement (and any separate agreement governing your account).
+We are not responsible for managing the authority of your third-party relationships, or the use of Digital Services by an authorized third-party using your Log-in Credentials or your device.
+Any activity performed using your Log-In Credentials or your device will be presumed to be authorized by you unless you tell us otherwise.
 If you have shared your Log-in Credentials with a third-party, and wish to revoke that access, you must contact us to block access to Digital Services until new Log-in Credentials are established.
-Our Shared Access feature (described below), when available for your products, allows you to delegate limited access to your eligible accounts without sharing your Log-in Credentials.
+Our Shared Access feature (described below), allows you to delegate limited access to your eligible accounts without sharing your Log-in Credentials.

 If you believe that an unauthorized transaction has been made from your account, contact our Fraud Liaison Center.
 Contacting us right away will help reduce possible losses.
 We accept relay calls.